czbiohub/blog/_blog/tracer-bracer.md

 1. ***Assemble*** is almost identical in both TraCeR and BraCeR.
 They both take paired-end scRNA-seq reads and reconstruct the TCR and BCR sequences.
 The reconstructed sequences are used to identify cells that have the same receptor sequence.
 Reconstruction is accomplished with the following steps: [alignment](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml), [de novo assembly](https://github.com/trinityrnaseq/trinityrnaseq/wiki), [IgBlast](http://www.ncbi.nlm.nih.gov/igblast/faq.html#standalone), and TCR and BCR [expression quantification](http://pachterlab.github.io/kallisto/).
 BraCeR takes an extra step to perform a [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs&DOC_TYPE=Download) search before IgBlast.
 For each cell, an output directory is created with output from Bowtie2, Trinity, (BLAST), IgBlast, and Kallisto as well as files describing the TCR and BCR sequences that were assembled.

 2. ***Summarize*** takes the directories output from the ***assemble*** phase of several cells.
 Recall that B cells undergo hypermutation during clonal expansion, so the results in this step differ for TraCeR and BraCeR.
-In TraCeR, clone assignments are generated for each cell.
+In TraCeR, clone assignments are generated for each cell if they are derived from the same parent cell.
 In BraCeR, we receive a database file containing all the reconstructed sequences (e.g. CDR3, V and J genes).

 For TraCeR, we don't need to take any further steps after ***summarize***, as we have the clonal groups already assigned.
 For BraCeR, extra steps outside of the tool are necessary to generate clone assignments.
 Clone assignment is accomplished as described in the methods section of the [Croote et al.](https://science.sciencemag.org/content/362/6420/1306) paper.
 First the antibody heavy chain variable region (VH) sequences are divided into groups which contain the same V and J genes and CDR3 length.
 A clone assignment is made if a cell's amino acid CDR3 sequence shares *similarity* with other members within its groups.
 The similarity criteria is up to the investigators judgement.